Railway History Center

 The Train Shed received support from hundreds of individuals; local, regional and national Foundations; all levels of government; and donated time and materials supporting over 2,400 linear feet of track.

-Fundraising for the Railway Learning Center is underway now and support has been received from individuals; several Foundations; 4Culture; and Capital Projects for Washington's Heritage, a program of the Washington State Historical Society.
+Fundraising for the Railway Education Center is underway now and support has been received from individuals; several Foundations; 4Culture; and Capital Projects for Washington's Heritage, a program of the Washington State Historical Society.

 Major funders supporting the Railway History Center are TEA-21 Transportation Enhancements, Washington Department of Community Trade and Economic Development, Washington State Historical Society, 4Culture, North American Railway Foundation, The Seattle Foundation, Osberg Family Foundation, Nysether Family Foundation, Microsoft, The Boeing Company, Quest for Truth Foundation, The Murdock Foundation, Puget Sound Energy Foundation, the McEachern Foundation.

 You can make a difference by donating today!
 You can make a donation online in support of the library.
 Click here, then select the Library/Archives Fund, and complete the remaining form fields.
 Alteratively, Click here to display a contribution page in Portable Document Format (PDF) that you can print and mail to the museum.

 The Railway History Center is a multi-unit site with collection care and management facilities and interpretation and exhibition space.
 The first phase begin in 2005 with the start of the Conservation and Restoration Center construction.